febyrenaldi/Data-Analytics-Project/README.md

-# 📊 Exploring Diverse Datasets: Unveiling Insights with Tableau, SQL, and Spreadsheets 📈
+# 📊 Exploring Diverse Datasets : Unveiling Insights with Tableau, SQL, and Spreadsheets 📈

 Dive into a world of data exploration and analysis with our GitHub repository!
 Embark on a journey where we harness the power of Tableau's interactive visualizations, SQL's querying prowess, and the versatility of spreadsheets to unlock hidden stories within a myriad of captivating datasets sourced from www.kaggle.com.